Streamwell

 If you have an NVIDIA GPU, you might see an option for the NVIDIA NVENC encoder which is great for handling the streaming workload without taking as much of your CPU.

-On macOS, you might see an option for the Apple VT H264 Software / Hardware encoder, another good option for offloading some of the encoding workload from the main CPU:
+On macOS, you might see an option for the Apple VT H264 Hardware encoder (a.k.a the "Media Engine"), another good option for offloading some of the encoding workload from the main CPU:

 You can change your Output Resolution and Frame Rate under Settings -> Video.